A Bit of Alaska History

-Alaska’s natives are Eskimos and are believed to have crossed the Bering Sea from Asia thousands of years ago.
+Alaska’s natives are believed to have crossed the Bering Sea from Asia thousands of years ago.

 The first Europeans to visit Alaska were the Russians who crossed the Bering Sea in search of new land and furs, especially sea otters.
 They found furs and many grew wealthy.
 Meanwhile, the natives suffered greatly from exposure to outsiders, partly from attacks though most Russians were peaceful, but mostly from diseases against which they had no immunity.

 For this reason, entire villages were wiped out.

 In 1784 the Russians first settled Kodiak Island.
 The Russians established many more permanent settlements and trading posts over the next decade.

 Later, in the late 1700s, Spain also tried to establish Alaska and the Pacific Northwest as colonies.
 They explored much of the coastline, but the Spanish were a bit overextended at that period and were unsuccessful.
 Meanwhile, the British, including Captain James Cook, also explored the Alaska coastline.

 On April 9, 1867 Russia sold Alaska to the United States for $7,200,000.
 Alaska was a poor investment for Russia (I bet they regretted it later when first gold and then oil were discovered), Russia was hurting for cash, and they sure didn’t want to sell it to the British.
 The purchase became known as Seward’s Folly, Seward being the Secretary of state who pushed for the purchase of Alaska.
-Accordingly to people in the U.S., Alaska was a worthless frozen wasteland.
+According to people in the U.S., Alaska was a worthless frozen wasteland.